alekcz/firetomic/README.md

 # License

-Copyright © 2022 Konrad Kühne, Timo Kramer, Alex Oloo
+Copyright © 2022 Konrad Kühne, Timo Kramer, Alexander Oloo

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at